JD544/Oauthify/README.md

                 apiKey="<API_KEY"
                 clientId="<CLIENT_ID>"
                 clientSecret="<CLIENT_SECRET>"
-                syncAuthOnServer={true} // This will sync the authentication status with the server syncOptions={{server_start_url: "http://localhost:3000/social/start", server_end_url: "http://localhost:3000/social/end"}} // This will tell Oauthify where to start and end the authentication process state="<STATE>"
+                syncAuthOnServer={true} // This will sync the authentication status with the server (Optional) syncOptions={{server_start_url: "http://localhost:3000/social/start", server_end_url: "http://localhost:3000/social/end"}} // This will tell Oauthify where to start and end the authentication process state="<STATE>"
                 redirectUri="<REDIRECT_URI>"